 From Spanish to Vietnamese, today’s classrooms are more linguistically diverse than ever, and according to the National Center for Education Statistics, it’s a trend that shows no signs of slowing down.

-English language learners (ELLs) made up 9.2% of public school students—an estimated 4.4 million students—in the U.S. during the 2012–2013 school year, the federal office reports, up 9.1% from the previous year and 8.7% a decade earlier.* Indeed, classroom demographics are changing quickly.
+English language learners (ELLs) made up 9.5% of public school students—an estimated 4.8 million students—in the U.S. during the fall of 2015, the federal office reports, which represents an increase of 1 million students in just five years.* Indeed, classroom demographics are changing quickly.
 It’s estimated that by 2025, one in four public school students will be English language learners, according to the National Clearinghouse for English Language Acquisition.

 In order for English language learners to keep up with their education, as well as learn academic English, teacher preparation must change with the times.
 We spoke to Dr. Deborah Focarile, a faculty member at Walden University, about how education degree programs, online and on campus, can help prepare teachers for linguistically diverse classrooms, now and in the future.